winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : after_fmap ≡ { x = "odd", y = "even", t = True }
 ```

-For convenience, let us define the standard type signature of `fmap` as a type constructor:
+For convenience, let us define the   type signature of `fmap` as a type constructor:

 ```dhall
 let FmapT = λ(F : Type → Type) → ∀(a : Type) → ∀(b : Type) → (a → b) → F a → F b